Joe Biden cancels events after positive COVID test – DW – 07/18/2024

 US President Joe Biden has tested positive for COVID-19, the White House announced Wednesday.

-Biden, who has been campaigning in Nevada, was due to deliver the keynote address at Unidos, a Latino civil rights organization's annual conference.
+Biden, who has been campaigning in Nevada, had to call off a keynote address at Unidos, a Latino civil rights organization's annual conference.

 "He is vaccinated and boosted and experiencing mild symptoms," White House press secretary Karine Jean-Pierre said.